Azure-Samples/azure-search-openai-demo/README.md

 azd env set ALLOWED_HOST 43.133.5.124
 ```

-You can also use CIDR notation to specify an IP range, for example to allow the IP addresses 43.133.5.0-43.133.5.255 (the /24 network)
+You can also use CIDR notation to specify an IP address range, for example to allow the IP addresses 43.133.5.0-43.133.5.255 (the /24 network)

 ```console
 azd env set ALLOWED_HOST 43.133.5.124